-Customers with Application Support or Enterprise Support have the ability to request code review from the VIP Team.
+Customers with Application Support or Premier Support have the ability to request code review from the VIP Team.

 The goal of VIP reviews is to provide feedback for pull requests that address:

 Also review VIP’s recommendations for the speediest code review.

 After creating a pull request